Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

-\textbf{RQ2: Does the existing in-context-learning backdoor attack work well for fine-tuned LLMs?}\\ Badchain~\cite{xiang2024badchain} has shown impressive attack performance (over 85\% ASR on average) on the original LLMs without task-specific fine-tuning.
-However, as shown in Table~\ref{tab:main_results}, its ASR becomes much lower (5.6\%-48.4\%) when applied to models after benign fine-tuning.
+\textit{\textbf{- Takeaway}: "Attacks on ICL are much worse effective given the complex embodied tasks themselves and the fine-tuning process."} Badchain~\citep{xiang2024badchain} has shown impressive attack performance (over 85\% ASR on average) on the original LLMs under general reasoning tasks (\textit{e.g.} arithmetic reasoning).
+However, as shown in Table~\ref{tab:main_results}, its ASR becomes much lower when applied to embodied AI tasks with domain-specific fine-tuning.
 This suggests that fine-tuning can highly effectively enhance the robustness of LLMs against such in-context learning attacks.
-Compared to the high success rates shown in our BALD attacks targeting the fine-tuning stage, this further suggest that attacking the fine-tuning stage of LLM models, which is the focus of this paper, can be much more effective than attacking the in-context learning stage for backdoor attacks.
+Compared to the high success rates shown in our BALD attacks targeting the fine-tuning stage (RQ3), this further suggests that attacking the fine-tuning stage of LLM models, which is the focus of this paper, can be much more effective than attacking the ICL stage.
+A similar trend can also be observed in Table~\ref{table:virtualhome}, where BadChain leads to considerably lower benign performance and attack effectiveness.